AccelByte/accelbyte-python-modular-sdk/docs/samples/tic-tac-toe.md

-# Tic-Tac-Toe with AccelByte's Python Extend SDK
+# Tic-Tac-Toe with AccelByte's Modular Python SDK

-As an alternative to [AccelByte Golang Extend SDK](https://github.com/AccelByte/accelbyte-go-sdk), you can use the [AccelByte Python Extend SDK](https://github.com/AccelByte/accelbyte-python-sdk) to easily shift logic implementation from your game client into the backend.
+As an alternative to [AccelByte Modular Golang Extend SDK](https://github.com/AccelByte/accelbyte-go-modular-sdk), you can use the [AccelByte Modular Python Extend SDK](https://github.com/AccelByte/accelbyte-python-modular-sdk) to easily shift logic implementation from your game client into the backend.
-For this guide we will use the [Tic-Tac-Toe Sample App](https://github.com/AccelByte/accelbyte-python-sdk/tree/main/samples/tic-tac-toe-app) included with our Python Extend SDK.
+For this guide we will use the [Tic-Tac-Toe Sample App](../../samples/tic-tac-toe-app) included with our Modular Python SDK.

 ## An Overview